-“There’s no such thing as bad weather, only unsuitable clothing” – Scandanavian Saying
+“There’s no such thing as bad weather, only unsuitable clothing” – Scandinavian Saying

 Set within a large mature garden, Bright Eyes Childcare offers little adventurers the opportunity to explore the natural environment and learn through play.
 With sheltered and covered areas to discover, as well as open spaces, our children are able to build relationships with the great outdoors whatever the weather.
 Outdoor play stimulates the imagination and has countless other benefits, including fitness and physical development.
 Building a shelter for a hedgehog, looking for bugs in our bug hotel, making mud pies in the mud kitchen or embarking on a treasure hunt through enchanting woodland and acting as nature detectives to identify different creatures are just some of the activities that await Bright Eyes children.

 Research shows that many children are not eating enough fruit and vegetables.
-At Bright Eyes our children enjoy growing an array of tasty natural treats in our vegetable plot and greenhouse.
+At Bright Eyes our children enjoy growing an array of tasty natural treats in troughs and pots and this year we are aiming to create a proper vegetable plot in the Town and to create a raised bed in the Clays.
 What better way to learn about the benefits of healthy eating than to plant a seed, nurture it and watch it grow into something delicious.
 Everything our children grow is organic and they love picking and preparing their produce for a healthy snack.
-This process builds a love and understanding of nature, whilst encouraging even the pickiest eater to try new things.
+This process builds a love and understanding of nature, whilst encouraging even the pickiest eater to try new things

 Other activities at Bright Eyes